José Castro: Biography

-José Castro was a Californio, born in Monterey, California when it was under Spanish colonial rule.
+José Antonio María de Jesús Castro was a Californio, born in Monterey, California, when it was under Spanish colonial rule.
 His father José Tiburcio Castro was a soldier, member of the Diputación (territorial legislature), mayordomo (administrator) of Mission San Juan Bautista after it was secularized, and grantee of Rancho Sausal.

 As a young man, Castro was a vocal and active supporter of Californian self-rule and full independence from Mexico.
 His first public office was as secretary to the Monterey ayuntamiento (town council).
 In 1830, Castro was arrested for his opposition to the Mexican governor of Alta California.
 By 1835 he was Vocal Primero (First Member) of the legislature and acting governor.
 Along with his brother-in-law Juan Bautista Alvarado, he was a vocal proponent of California-born governors and sought a semi-independent status for Alta California.

 Rebellions against Gutiérrez and Micheltorena

 A long period in which far-away Mexico City neglected California and sent up scandalous and incompetent governors culminated with six chief executives taking office in Monterey in 1836 alone.
-In November, 1836, Castro helped lead the overthrow of newly appointed Mexican Governor Nicolás Gutiérrez.
+In November 1836, Castro helped lead the overthrow of newly appointed Mexican Governor Nicolás Gutiérrez.

 An end to the rebellion was negotiated, and Alvarado became the legitimate governor from 1837 to 1842.
 Castro served under Alvarado as Lieutenant-Colonel of militia.
-Once again he was appointed First Member of the Diputación as well as Prefect of the District of Monterey.
+Once again, he was appointed First Member of the Diputación as well as Prefect of the District of Monterey.

-In 1839, governor Alvarado granted him Rancho San Justo, which included the settlement surrounding Mission San Juan Bautista.
+In 1839, Governor Alvarado granted him Rancho San Justo, which included the settlement surrounding Mission San Juan Bautista.
 The grant followed the secularization of the mission by the Mexican government in 1833, which privatized former mission lands.
 Castro built an adobe house on San Juan Bautista Plaza in 1841.
 He used the house as an administrative base for his military operations, and as a residence for his secretary.

 Back in 1840, Alvarado had arrested about one hundred Americans in California and transported them to San Blas, an action that sparked an international diplomatic incident known as the "Graham Affair".
 By 1844–45, Castro was a leader of the new revolt against Governor Manuel Micheltorena, once again becoming Commandante General under new governor Pio Pico.